limix/ncephes/README.md

 It should be as simple as
 ```
-pip install ncehes
+pip install ncephes
 ```
-From source, you might want to do
+Alternatively, you might want to do
 ```
 python setup.py install
 ```